 Long Term Complex Care

-We provide long term, nurse-led support to individuals with complex needs following an acquired brain injury including stroke, traumatic brain injury, anoxic brain injury, disorders of consciousness, spinal cord injury, and progressive neurological conditions.
+We provide long term, nurse-led support to individuals with complex needs following an acquired brain injury including stroke, traumatic brain injury, anoxic brain injury, disorders of consciousness, and progressive neurological conditions.

 Led by a Matron, the nursing team provide round-the-clock care to support clients in areas such as general wellbeing, nutrition, tissue viability, continence, managing medication, behaviour and emotional wellbeing.
 The ultimate goal is enhanced quality of life for the client and their family.

 These newly established services support the client in achieving a timely discharge and reduced length of stay through a phased return home, and provide rehabilitation and support services to clients already living at home.
 Clients supported via these services may have received rehabilitation at Peartree House, a similar facility, or in hospital.
 Some clients may already be at home and suffered a deterioration in function requiring a period of rehabilitation and support.

 Both services are provided over 5 days per week and will be based on an agreed number of sessions and person-centred goals.

 We can provide support in every aspect of physical, cognitive, communication, swallow and psychological well-being.
 Clients may also be supported by a care package of support workers.

 Clients will benefit from continued rehabilitation in their own environment, optimising functional gains made within the inpatient/acute setting.
 Funders will benefit from a value for money service, paying only for the provision required.